20 Best Books on Protein Engineering

 1."Drug Metabolism and Transport: Molecular Methods and Mechanisms (Methods in Pharmacology and Toxicology)" by Lawrence H Lash

-“Drug Metabolism and Transport: Molecular Methods and Mechanisms (Methods in Pharmacology and Toxicology)” Book Review: This book describes molecular methods and mechanisms in drug metabolism and transport.
-The book includes bioactivation, detoxification, tissue distribution and elimination of xenobiotics in the metabolism and transport of chemicals.
-It explains regulation of drug metabolism enzymes, effect of modulation of thiols on drug metabolism and effect of modulation of drug metabolism pathways on antiviral therapy.
-The book describes various drug metabolizing systems like cytochrome P450 family and flavin containing monooxygenases.
-Other systems like glutathione, glucuronidation, N-acetylation and sulfotransferases are also described in the book.
-The book also discusses transport phenomena of multidrug resistance proteins, the reduced folate carrier, the plasma membrane and mitochondrial glutathione transporters.
+“Drug Metabolism and Transport: Molecular Methods and Mechanisms (Methods in Pharmacology and Toxicology)” Book Review: This book provides a comprehensive overview of molecular methods and mechanisms involved in drug metabolism and transport.
+It covers essential topics such as bioactivation, detoxification, tissue distribution, and elimination of xenobiotics during the metabolism and transport of chemicals.
+The book delves into the regulation of drug metabolism enzymes, exploring the impact of thiol modulation on drug metabolism and the influence of drug metabolism pathway modulation on antiviral therapy.
+It extensively describes various drug metabolizing systems, including the cytochrome P450 family and flavin-containing monooxygenases.
+Additionally, systems such as glutathione, glucuronidation, N-acetylation, and sulfotransferases are discussed in detail.
+Furthermore, the book examines the transport phenomena associated with multidrug resistance proteins, the reduced folate carrier, as well as plasma membrane and mitochondrial glutathione transporters.

 2."Abscisic Acid: Metabolism, Transport and Signaling" by Da-Peng Zhang

-“Abscisic Acid: Metabolism, Transport and Signaling” Book Review: The book is beneficial for students and researchers, who are interested in plant biology and agriculture.
-The book describes molecular and cell biology of abscisic acid (ABA) metabolism, transport and signal transduction.
-It also discusses the importance of abscisic acid metabolism, transport and signal transduction, in agriculture.
-This book describes various developments in the study of ABA metabolism and transport, which helps in understanding ABA function at molecular, cell and whole-plant level.
+“Abscisic Acid: Metabolism, Transport and Signaling” Book Review: This book is a valuable resource for students and researchers interested in plant biology and agriculture.
+It provides a comprehensive overview of the molecular and cell biology aspects of abscisic acid (ABA) metabolism, transport, and signal transduction.
+The book explores the significance of ABA in agriculture and highlights its crucial role in various physiological processes.
+It covers recent advancements in the study of ABA metabolism and transport, offering insights into the molecular, cellular, and whole-plant levels of ABA function.

 3."Glycerol Transport and Metabolism in Yeasts" by Lusa Neves